aurule/rolldembones/README.md

 ## Plain

-This die type represents a basic numeric die.
-Plain dice are automatically used when the die type is a number, representing number of sides for those diec.
+This die type represents a simple numeric die.
+Plain dice are automatically used when the die type is a number.
+Plain dice have these properties:

-Plain dice use spread mode by default.
-When tally mode is forced, they count 1 whenever the highest face is rolled.
+* N sides, numbered 1 through N
+* Use spread mode by default
+* Tally one success on a roll of N when tally mode is forced

 ## New World of Darkness (nwod)